 – Brad Wall

-The trouble is, Mr Wall has made no serious effort to “find a solution which makes sense in his jurisdiction”.
-His recent White Paper advocates the pipedream of selling to China an expensive and still underperforming technological approach for which the province doesn’t even have the patent (coal with carbon capture and storage).
+The trouble is, in ten years as premier, Mr Wall has made no serious effort to “find a solution which makes sense in his jurisdiction”.
+His 2016 White Paper advocates the pipedream of selling to China an expensive and still underperforming technological approach for which the province doesn’t even have the patent (coal with carbon capture and storage).
 It then proceeds to identifying a number of creative accounting options, to make Saskatchewan’s carbon footprint look smaller than it really is.
 The only positive step – a repeat of a year-old SaskPower announcement – is the expansion of cost-effective renewable power on the grid.
 Yet, even there, the rate of rollout is slower than that already achieved by a number of European and US jurisdictions, and there is still a commitment to new fossil capacity.

 There is scope for reducing the energy intensity of all of the industries which Mr Wall mentions, and for transitioning their energy sources to renewables.
 However, those are not the only things which Saskatchewan can do.
 It would benefit jobs, provincial income and stability all round if a genuine effort was made to diversify the provincial economy.
 The province’s current economic problems – including the ballooning deficit – can be easily traced back to overdependence on resource extraction.
 A more balanced economy would enable the stability which we need.